viviRbi/vyNote/Javascript-notes.md

 - Scope in Js defines the accessibility of variables, objects and functions

 ### Explain the concept of lexical scope
-- Lexical Scoping defines how variable names are resolved in nested functions: inner functions contain the scope of parent functions even if the parent function has returned.
+- Lexical scope means that in a nested group of functions, the inner functions have access to the variables and other resources of their parent scope

 ### What will happen when I try to run this code: console.log(0.1+0.2==0.3) ?
 - The result will be false because Javascript use a double-precision floating point number (IEEE 754, binary64) which represent as binary, and most decimal fractions cannot be represnted exactly as binary fractions, so the floating-point arithmetic is not 100% accurate